panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 But some behavior of `typeof` and `instanceof` can be confusing.
 The edge cases are wiser to know in advance.

-This post explains 5 common pitfalls encountered when using `typeof` and `instanceof`.
-Plus you'll find useful type checking best practices.
+This post describes the pitfalls and remedial workarounds of using `typeof` and `instanceof`.

 ## 1. The type of null